McKay Centralizer Algebras: Introduction

-\begin{remark} The results of this section identify a set of generators for each centralizer algebra and relations they satisfy, but it is not shown here that they give a presentation. \end{remark}
+\begin{remark} The results of this section identify a set of generators for each centralizer algebra and relations that they satisfy.
+In \cite{GH}, these relations are used to give a presentation on generators and relations for $\Z_k(\G)$. \end{remark} \end{subsection} \end{section}